cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-meowbrek2.md

 ### Downloads

-- The latest version of [meowbrek2](https://kok3shidoll.github.io/download/secret/meowbrek2_1.1.2_TS.tipa)
+- The latest version of meowbrek2 for your device:
+    - Users with an A9(X) to A11 device should download [the standard release](https://kok3shidoll.github.io/download/secret/meowbrek2_1.1.2_TS.tipa)
+    - Users with an A8(X) device should download [the 4k device release](https://kok3shidoll.github.io/download/secret/meowbrek2_4k_1.1.2_TS.tipa)
     - Make sure to download the meowbrek2 `.tipa` file **onto your iOS device**

 ### Installing the jailbreak